Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 - Font Awesome was used to provide the icon for all social plattforms.
 - favicon.io was used to turn a png-graphic into usable code to paste into the head element in order to get a favicon.
 - Google Fonts provides the Kaisei Decol and Cantarell fonts.
+- http://ami.responsivedesign.is/ was used to create the image showing how the website looks on different devices.
+- https://www.resizepixel.com/ was used to convert coloured pictures to black and white.
+- https://convertio.co/de/download/deb57f2c33700ff0e4cb46b618916815db79dc/ was used for converting jpg to webp.

 ## Testing